 Our Ultimate Heavy Duty Sack Truck Guide

 Can't decide which sack truck is right for you?
-This guide is designed to help you choose the best parts for you from our HI1890 Heavy Duty Sack Truck Range.
+This guide is designed to help you choose the best parts for you from our HI1890 Heavy Duty Sack Truck ranges, seen here in our Curved Back Sack Barrow range, our Lattice Back Sack Truck range, and our Mesh Back Hand Truck range.
 As these sack trucks are modular, you can select from a number of different parts and mix and match the most suitable design for the job you need it for.

-The back is the most over looked, yet the most important part of the Sack Truck.
+The back sack barrows are often the most overlooked, yet the most important part of the Sack Truck.
 Not only does it create the rigidity for the whole structure, but is the element that supports the loads that you will carry.
 Ensuring your sack truck frame is correct for the load will guarantee a smooth, trouble free delivery where your load will arrive to the customer without sliding around, rolling off the back, and without the driver trying to hold the weight of the load with one hand while trying to stop the load falling with the other.
 If your product doesn't get damaged, your driver will.

 No.1 Curved Back

-The Curved back fame is a great multi use frame where the load is varying in shape and size.
+The Curved back fame from the curved back hand truck range is a great multi use frame where the load is varying in shape and size.
 The curved back helps cradle and support drums, cylinders and rolls, while the main angled iron uprights still offers up a flat face to enable safe carrying of cartons and boxes still safely and securely.
 Moreover this is the lightest frame in the range reducing the self weight of the full truck.

 A popular sack truck that uses the curved back frame is the Traditional Sack Truck, which as the name suggests is based on a traditional sack barrow style that has been tried and tested for decades, however with our range we can simple add a bigger plate or change the handle style to suit your needs.